Conserve Wildlife Matching Grants Available to Nonprofit Organizations - DEP News Release

-With funding from the Conserve Wildlife License Plate renewal fund, the NJDEP Division of Fish and Wildlife's Endangered and Nongame Species Program (ENSP) offers small matching grants for projects that advance nongame wildlife conservation and education.
-Approved projects are funded on a single-year basis and must be located in New Jersey.
+With funding from the Conserve Wildlife License Plate renewal fund, the NJDEP Division of Fish and Wildlife's Endangered and Nongame Species Program (ENSP) offers small matching grants for one-year projects that advance endangered, threatened, and nongame wildlife conservation and education.
+Approved projects are funded on a reimbursement basis and must be located in New Jersey.
 Grants are awarded every other year.

-The total amount available through the Conserve Wildlife Matching Grant Program in 2017 was $39,000 The maximum request per proposal is $3,500 ($1,000 is the minimum).
+The Conserve Wildlife Matching Grant Program will award $37,000 in grants for 2019-2020.
+The maximum request per proposal is $3,500 ($1,000 is the minimum).
 This is a 1:1 matching grant; therefore grant funds cannot exceed 50% of the total project cost.
 At least 25% of the grantee's share of project funding must be monetary, and the remainder may be from in-kind support.

 Nonprofit 501(c)(3) or 501(c)(4) organizations are eligible to apply.

 Eligible projects will benefit New Jersey's endangered, threatened, and nongame wildlife through education, outreach, research, species protection, habitat management, or any combination of such actions.
 Projects should help to address an important threat or action highlighted in New Jersey's State Wildlife Action Plan.